sudheerj/javascript-interview-questions/README.md

       console.log("c" in p, p.c); // false, 100
      ```

      In the above code, it uses `get` handler which define the behavior of the proxy when an operation is performed on it.
+These proxies are mainly used for some of the below cross-cutting concerns.

+     1. Logging
+     2. Authentication or Authorization
+     3. Data binding and observables
+     4. Function parameter validation

      **Note:** This is a new feature in ES6.